walnuthq/madara-docs/docs/components/nodes.md

 Currently, Madara Appchains (and the [SN Stack](https://www.starknet.io/sn-stack/) in general) support only one sequencer.
 All full nodes synchronize their state initially from this sequencer.

 In the near future, multiple sequencers will be supported.
-At the same time, peer-to-peer protocols will be implemented and full nodes start to synchronize their state from other full nodes.
+Peer-to-peer protocols are currently being implemented and full nodes will soon start to synchronize their state from other full nodes.

 ## Interacting with a node

 Node clients are software that utilizes nodes.
 These can be divided in three categories:
-1. Browser clients
+1. Browser wallets
 1. Command-line interfaces
-1. Developer clients
+1. SDKs

 ### Browser wallets